Nea Karvali

-Nea Karvali (Νέα Καρβάλη) is a village and a community of the Kavala municipality.
+Nea Karvali (Νέα Καρβάλη) is a resort village and a community of the Kavala municipality.

-Most of the inhabitants are descendants of Cappadocian Greeks who arrived from Karvali (today Guzelyurt, Turkey) following the Greek-Turkish population exchange in 1924.
+Most of the inhabitants are descendants of Cappadocian Greeks who arrived from Karvali (today Güzelyurt, Turkey) following the Greek-Turkish population exchange in 1924.

 Before the 2011 local government reform it was part of the municipality of Kavala, of which it was a municipal district.
-The 2011 census recorded 2,160 inhabitants in the village and 2,225 inhabitants in the community.
+The 2021 census recorded 2,003 inhabitants in the community.
 The community of Nea Karvali covers an area of 46.297 km2.

+the town is a popular small tourist destination with many people owning second homes, especially domestic tourists from Greece.

 Administrative division

 The community of Nea Karvali consists of three separate settlements: